hmc-cs111-spring2023/practice-scala/README.md

 ### `collatz`

 In the file `src/main/collatz/Collatz.scala`, write a function named `collatz`, which takes one positive integer argument.
-The Racket function should compute the following mathematical function:
+The function should compute the following mathematical function:

 $$